euphorie/Euphorie/docs/api.rst

 * ``efta``: member of the European Free Trade Association
 * ``region``: generic region, not an individual country

+Note that even though a country has a title frontends are encouraged to use use locale-specific name for the country.
+This can be based on the id, which is guaranteed to be a valid country code.

 List sectors
 ~~~~~~~~~~~~